-1. LOO LOOSE LEASH WALKING K9-PhD Test Description Student holds an unsteady object in their hand while walking with their dog for 15 feet and enters through a door.
+1. LOOSE LEASH WALKING K9-PhD Test Description Student holds an unsteady object in their hand while walking with their dog for 15 feet and enters through a door.
 Notes Test begins 15 feet away from entrance to test area.
 Student will choose an unsteady object, either a full mug of coffee or water, a cardboard box to be carried on their palm or under one arm, or a paper sack filled with tissue paper to be carried like a bag of groceries.
 Student will carry the unsteady object while they walk their dog to the entrance and enter the test area.
-Scoring Guidelines EXCELLENT Leash remains loose or tightens 1 time; dog is within 2 feet of student; and object is not spilled, NEEDS WORK Leash tightens 2 to 3 times, or dog is between 2 to 3 feet of student, is consistently tight; or object is dropped, or crushed. object. opinica, aroppea, or orasinear 2.
+EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines Leash remains loose or tightens 1 time with 0 to 1 cues; dog is within 2 feet of student; and object is not spilled, dropped, or crushed. student gives 2 to 3 cues to loose is consistently or mostly tight; or student gives 4 or more cues to 2.
 BACK UP K9-PhD Test Description A. Student holds an unsteady object in their hand while walking with their dog to maneuver around household items.B.
 Student asks their dog to back up 3 feet.
 Notes A. One "end" chair is positioned 20 to 30 feet away, and 5 additional household obstacles (such as a chair, table, trash bin, large box, suitcase, vacuum cleaner, etc.) are placed between the "end" chair and a starting point.
 Student shall continue to hold unsteady object from Loose Leash Walking test.
 Student will loose leash walk with their dog in no particular pattern around the 5 obstacles to get to the "end" chair.
 Student and dog must be on the same side when walking around each obstacle so they do not "split the obstacle" with the leash.
 B. When student and dog reach the end chair, student will ask their dog to back up 3 feet.
 For the Back Up, the student may start beside or in front of dog; student may not move behind the dog and call him to come for the Back Up.
 Student may move with the dog for the Back Up.
 Dog may back up either by moving backwards or turning and moving away from the student to the back up.
-EXCELLENT Needs Work INCOMPLETE Scoring Guidelines A. Leash remains loose or tightens 1 time.B.
-Dog backs up with 1 cue and responds to cue within 3 seconds. student struggles to hold object. or is consistently tight; or object is spilled, dropped, or crushed; or
+EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines A. Leash remains loose or tightens 1 time with 0 to 1 cues.
+B. Dog backs up with 1 cue and responds to cue within 3 seconds. student gives 2 to 3 cues to loose leash walk, or student struggles to hold object. or is consistently or mostly tight; or student gives 2 to 3 cues to loose leash walk; or object is spilled, dropped, or crushed; or team